markmusic27/linear-equation-patterns/README.md

 # 📈 Linear Equation Patterns

-A Python script that generates system of linear equations with a unique arithmetic sequential patterns.
+A Python script that generates system of linear equations with a unique arithmetic sequential pattern.

 ## Story